Doist/auto-request-reviews-action/README.md

 - `read:org` (required to access team membership)

 Store the PAT as a repository secret and pass it in your workflow.

+### Important Note on Authenticated Users

+GitHub's API doesn't allow a user to request a review from themselves.
+This action automatically filters out the authenticated user (the user associated with the provided token) from the list of potential reviewers.
+If you're using a token associated with a team member, that team member will never be selected as a reviewer.

 ## Development